Atlas-Capstone/.github/profile/README.md

--Our CRUD actions are:
+# Our CRUD actions are:
- -Create:
+## Create:
 -user can create an account
--Read
+-each account can create a workout
+## Read
- - user can read
+-user can read

 ---